mountaintopsolutions/starship-themes/README.md

 [FiraMono Zip Download](https://github.com/ryanoasis/nerd-fonts/releases/download/v3.3.0/FiraMono.zip)

-Even easier windows Powershell nerd font installer:
+Even easier windows Powershell nerd font installer (Note: Must be run as Administrator or they install to the User fonts directory which does not automatically show up in most programs.):

-`& ([scriptblock]::Create((iwr 'https://to.loredo.me/Install-NerdFont.ps1'))) -Name fira-code, fira-mono`
+`& ([scriptblock]::Create((iwr 'https://to.loredo.me/Install-NerdFont.ps1'))) -Name fira-code, fira-mono -Scope AllUsers -Confirm:$false`

-Installer info: [Nerd Font Installer](https://github.com/jpawlowski/nerd-fonts-installer-PS) This is very much still a work in progress.
+Installer info: [Nerd Font Installer](https://github.com/jpawlowski/nerd-fonts-installer-PS)

+This is very much still a work in progress.
 Please leave comments or create a PR if you'd like to make changes.